 Jerry Horton does a superb job telling the story of an important segment of the Army that has been overlooked for too long, the graduates of the U.S. Army Noncommissioned Officer Candidate Course.
-Those selected for the rigorous NCOCC training were some of the brightest of that generation of soldiers, and received undeserved criticism and disdain from their fellow soldiers.
-Each of them would have to prove themselves on battlefields and in the eyes of their comrades during some of the fiercest fighting our Army has known.

 This writing attempts to capture a portion of the history of NCO education and brings together many known sources, expands on the minimal writings, and corrects some deficiencies of recent literature.

 This is the definitive work on one of the least studied aspects of military history-the noncommissioned officer.
 Since colonial America, NCOs have played pivotal roles in the administration, training, morale, and fighting effectiveness of the Army.

 “MEMOIRS OF A COMMAND SERGEANT MAJOR” (TRUE) An incredibly interesting story of a young man who joined the Army when the war broke out.
 At first, he hates it.

 In full flight from the advancing Russian army, Nazi legions pour into Kamien-Koszyrski, Poland, in November 1943.
 The Nazi troops invade the town in a frenzy, routing townspeople from their homes and loading them onto horse-drawn wagons – the first step in what will become a nightmare journey to a German labor camp.

 This volume originally appeared in 1989 as part of the U.S. Army’s commemoration of The Year of the NCO.
 Much as happened in the fourteen years cine then.
 The Cold War came to an end with the collapse of the Soviet empire.